-Sometimes you get caught in the rain during a trail ride, or at an event.
-Sometimes it’s nice to go out and ride in a pleasant rain.
-However, if the weather turns violent, your horse may become quite upset and spooky.
+Sometimes you get caught in the rain during a trail ride or at an event.
+It's also nice to go out and ride in a pleasant rain.
+However, if the weather turns violent, your horse may become spooky.
 It’s important to know what to do when the weather turns ugly.
 Here are tips for making the best of things in rainy weather and avoiding hazards in bad weather.

 Wind and Rain

 Winds can blow up quickly during a storm.
-Dismount.
 High winds can make horses nervous.
 Stay out of heavily timbered areas.
-Take shelter in a sturdy building, or behind immovable landforms, like large rocks or boulders.
+Take shelter in a sturdy building or behind immovable landforms, such as large rocks or boulders.
 Hail often accompanies storms.
-Your helmet will help protect your head, and your saddle will protect your horse’s back.
+Your helmet will help protect your head.
 Your horse will probably want to stand with its haunches towards the hail and wind.
-Dismount and pull your horse into shelter, even if it’s just scrubby bushes that will break the fall of the hail stones.
+Dismount and pull your horse into a shelter, even if it’s just scrubby bushes that will break the fall of the hailstones.
 If it isn’t already doing so, encourage your horse to put its head down and do your best to protect it.
 Your horse may become very upset, so be careful that it doesn’t react in a way that hurts you.
-Remember that lightning often accompanies hail.

 Rain can change the footing on familiar trails.
 Heavy sudden rain can make pathways slick and expose roots or rocks that might not have been there before.
 Storms can down trees.
 A partially fallen tree might be a hazard to ride underneath.